KirillPlatypus/SQLiteTest-Form/README.md

 # SQLiteTest-Form

-Test SQlite Db with Entity Framework
+Test SQlite Db with Entity Framework and without him